Acral Mutilation Syndrome (AMS) in dogs

 Since AMS is a sensory neuropathy, the neurological symptoms are particularly pronounced:

-• Decreased sensitivity to pain: Affected dogs show significant insensitivity to pain in the distal extremities.
-This means that they do not feel pain when they injure their paws and toes.
+• Reduced pain sensitivity: Affected dogs exhibit marked insensitivity to pain in their distal extremities.
+This means they feel no pain when they injure their paws and toes.

-• Normal motor functions: Despite the reduced sensitivity to pain, motor skills and spinal reflexes usually remain intact.
+• Normal motor functions: Despite the reduced pain sensitivity, motor skills and spinal reflexes usually remain intact.
 The dogs can walk normally and move their paws.

-• Normal proprioception: Dogs' ability to perceive the position of their limbs in space (proprioception) is also preserved.
+• Normal proprioception: The dogs' ability to perceive the position of their limbs in space (proprioception) is also retained.

 Secondary symptoms

-Because of the primary symptoms, secondary problems caused by the self-harm often develop:
+Due to the primary symptoms, secondary problems often develop, caused by the self-harm:

-• Infections: Open wounds and injuries from constant licking and biting often lead to bacterial infections that require medical treatment.
+• Infections: Open wounds and injuries caused by constant licking and biting often lead to bacterial infections that require medical treatment.

-• Inflammation: The affected areas may become inflamed, causing swelling, redness and pain.
+• Inflammation: The affected areas can become inflamed, leading to swelling, redness, and pain.

-• Restricted movement: Severe injuries and tissue loss can limit paw mobility and lead to permanent damage.
+• Movement restrictions: Severe injuries and tissue loss can restrict paw mobility and lead to permanent damage.

 Behavioral and psychological effects

-• Stress and restlessness: Constantly dealing with paws and toes can lead to increased stress and restlessness in dogs.
+• Stress and anxiety: Constantly fiddling with their paws and toes can lead to increased stress and restlessness in dogs.

 • Changes in behavior: Affected dogs may be more nervous and irritable and may show changes in social behavior.